Wrenbury Primary School Logo Link

 5. Conclusions and Recommendations

 5.1 This is a thoughtful and committed governing board which has a good understanding of its roles and responsibilities, and has organised itself well to ensure that these are undertaken effectively.
 The chair has taken the lead, with the headteacher, in transforming the culture to one that another governor accurately described as being of "high challenge and high support", but in this she is very well supported by many capable colleagues.
 Governors are very committed to the school and to ensuring the best possible outcomes for all children within it.
 The future strategic direction and most appropriate partners and structures for the school is something that does require extensive thought and due diligence, but is something the governing board is encouraged to confront and be ready to identify the best options.
-They may find the NGA/ASCL/Browne Jacobson guidance helpful in so doing: http://www.nga.org.uk/Guidance/School-structures-and-constitution/Forming-or-joining-a-group-of-schools.aspx.
+They may find the NGA/ASCL/Browne Jacobson guidance helpful in so doing: using a tool such as this one developed by the NGA http://www.nga.org.uk/Services/ConsultancyandTraining/For-chairs/Chairs-360.aspx and annual one to one meetings between the chair and other governors, to ensure all governors are also held to account for their contribution;

 5.2.3 Ensuring that committee chairs take direct responsibility for the work of their committee, including agenda setting, in conjunction with the headteacher and clerk;